MirrorNetworking/Mirror/migration.md

 ## 4) Remove all channels ##
 As of this writing,  all messages are reliable, ordered, fragmented.
 There is no need for channels at all.
-To avoid making misleading code, we have removed channels.
+To avoid misleading code, we have removed channels.

 For example, if you have this code: